Lead sustainability initiatives that succeed

 co-founder & director

-I’m the former Global Operations Sustainability Senior Manager, PepsiCo, where I led the company’s climate strategy.
-I now work with organisations around the globe, supporting their sustainability journeys as they decarbonise their supply chains.
+I’m the CEO of the Cool Farm Alliance and former Global Operations Sustainability Senior Manager, PepsiCo, where I led the company’s climate strategy.
+I work with organisations around the globe, supporting their sustainability journeys as they decarbonise their supply chains.

-At Realise Earth we help directors and managers who care about the climate and nature crises to develop and deliver successful sustainability initiatives – even if they aren’t sustainability specialists
+At Realise Earth we help Sustainability Directors and Managers who care about the climate and biodiversity crises develop and deliver successful sustainability initiatives and accelerate their organisation’s progress towards sustainability

 Podcast & Guides

-Insights, inspiration and practical advice to help you develop and lead sustainability initiatives that deliver results and make a real difference.
+How to guides and practical advice to leading sustainability, climate and biodiversity initiatives that deliver real results and make a difference.

 Coaching, Consulting & Facilitation